 - Plants – poison ivy

 - Antibiotic creams

 Some people experience reactions to certain materials.
-It can be because of allergies, environmental factors, extended exposure to irritants like soap or sweat, among other causes.
-So, if you know you have allergies or other sensitivities, you might want to take note of the following materials on your Apple Watch and some of its bands:
+It can be because of allergies, environmental factors, or extended exposure to irritants like soap or sweat, among other causes.
+So, if you know you have allergies or different sensitivities, you might want to take note of the following materials on your Apple Watch and some of its bands:

 According to Apple, the following contains some nickel:

 - Apple Watch models with stainless steel or an aluminum case

 - Stainless steel band release buttons of Apple Watch Series 4 and later and Apple Watch SE

 - Stainless steel portions of some Apple Watch bands

 - Magnets in the Watch and bands